luxeengine/luxe-docs/docs/tutorial/scene-scripts.md

 ![](../images/tutorial/intro/create-terminals-19.png){: loading=lazy }

 If you run the game you'll see the symbols in the scene, as well as the animated one.
+(You may have to save your layer first).

 <video preload="auto" autoplay controls="" loop="loop" style="max-width:100%; width:auto; margin:auto; display:block;">
   <source src="../../images/tutorial/intro/create-terminals-20.mp4" type="video/mp4"></source>